 In When Good Data Goes Bad, we talked about the ways faulty data and data management can harm your donor relationships.
-But a fully integrated donor data management system not only works to prevent damaging missteps, it streamlines tasks ordinarily handled by multiple applications, increasing efficiency and making your job—raising money to fund your organization’s important work—easier.
+But a fully integrated donor data management system not only works to prevent damaging missteps, but it also streamlines tasks ordinarily handled by multiple applications, increasing efficiency and making your job—raising money to fund your organization’s important work—easier.
 A data-driven fundraising program is essential, and a data-driven organizational culture as much or more so.

 “Data” is just a fancy word for “information.
 A data-driven fundraising program depends on the ability to gather accurate and complete information about your donors, store it safely and retrieve it easily, update it efficiently, and learn from and employ the information to best effect in your fundraising efforts.
 Complete data means knowing who your donors are and where they live and work, how they prefer to engage, their donation history with you (and if possible, with other organizations), and anything else relevant to the scope of your work.